 The quality of proxies can also vary.
 Some have decent security, while others are downright dangerous.
 They keep logs, offer outdated or no encryption, and collect your personal information.

 Thus, proxies lack the extra features that come naturally with VPNs.

 3. Use Tor (The Onion Router)

 Using software like Tor for anonymous communication is another way to mask your IP address.
 Connecting to the Tor browser sends your encrypted web traffic through several routing processes.
-These keep your identity safe using three layers of encryption.
-Hence, it’s compared to an onion.
+These keep your identity hidden under three layers of encryption.
+Ergo, the onion comparison.